zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 | YAML                    | YAML Ain't Markup Language                          |
 | zsh                     | Z Shell                                             |

+<p align="justify">This table was created semi-automatically.
+In the next step, I will write a script that automatically creates the table for me.
+This is a good example of electronic data processing.</p>

 <hr width="100%" size="1">

 <p align="justify">If you like what I present here, and if it helps you above, donate me a cup of coffee :coffee:.
 I drink a lot of coffee while programming and writing  :smiley:.</p>